211025-Enterprise/demos/project-requirements/project-2.md

 - RDBMS for persistence
 - API built with Java 8 and Spring 5
 - First iteration of the UI is due on December 10th and will be built with HTML, CSS and JS.
-- Second and findal iteration of the UI is due with the presentation on December 17 and will be built with React.
+- Second and final iteration of the UI is due with the presentation on December 17 and will be built with React.

 Technology framework requirements:
 - Java API will use Hibernate to communicate with a PostGreSQL RDBMS